-On May 15, 2019, the Company entered into the Neal Lease for a period of five years which may be extended for 1-year terms thereafter.
+On May 15, 2019, the Company entered into a lease agreement with the landowner of five patented claims known as Neal Property ("Neal Lease") for a period of five years which may be extended for 1-year terms thereafter.
 Annual lease payment consists of a \$3 per dry ton for all material it removes from the property and a 3% net smelter return royalty, with a minimum annual payment of US\$10,000.

-Pursuant to the Neal LP agreement, the Company is fully responsible for all expenditures related to the exploration, development, and operation of the Neal property.
+Pursuant to the Neal LP agreement, in which the Company has 80% of ownership and controlling interest in, the Company is fully responsible for all expenditures related to the exploration, development, and operation of the Neal property.
 Upon achievement of production, the unit holders have rights to the net profits or losses relative to their ownership percentage.
 Since the Neal property is currently not in production, no amounts have been attributed to the unit holders who represent the non-controlling interest in Neal LP.